treatwell/moleculer-call-wrapper/README.md

   yarn add -D @treatwell/moleculer-call-wrapper
 ```

+> This package has a peerDependency to `typescript` >= 5.8.
+You need to have it declared in your dev dependencies.

 ## Usage

 To generate the wrapper file, you need to call the `createWrapperCall` function exported by the package and provide: